Search by Keyword

 Ringo plods along simply and appropriately on drums, adding a sixteenth-note drum fill in the second measure and delicate accents on the snare and cymbal in the ninth measure.
 Another slight cymbal swell can be quietly detected that crescendos on the downbeat of the ninth measure.
 George kicks in with some lead guitar in the seventh through ninth measures, climaxing with the iconic guitar riff in the final measure.
 Billy Preston comes to the fore in the seventh and eighth measures with eighth-note chord stabs and then playing the guitar riff with George in the ninth measure, this transitioning into the second verse that follows.
 The orchestra subtly appears for the first time in measures seven through nine, playing lushly but quietly as a backdrop as it moves into a more prominent role for the second verse.

 Verse two is similar in number of measures and in arrangement, but with the orchestra being more to the fore.
 Ringo does contribute an additional drum fill at the very end of measure six, this one being in triplet form again.
 The most notable difference in this verse, however, is the final note of the iconic guitar riff in the ninth measure that changes the last chord dramatically to A major instead of the usual C major.
 This acts as a climactic transition to the high energy bridge that follows.
-The ninth measure of this verse highlights Paul's less-than-subtle “lead bass” playing to get us to the bridge, a swirling organ sound from Billy Preston at the very end taking us there as well.
+The ninth measure of this verse highlights Paul's less-than-subtle “lead bass” playing on his Rickenbacker 4001 S to get us to the bridge, a swirling organ sound from Billy Preston at the very end taking us there as well.

 The bridge is a standard eight measures in length.
 George's lead vocals are double-tracked throughout, Paul providing a higher harmony to help elevate the emotional impact of the bridge.
 Ringo plays an alternating hi-hat and tom triplet beat in measures one, two and three, and then five, six and seven.
 In both measures four and eight, Ringo plays accents along with the rest of the instrumentation which descends down the scale per George's vocal instruction in his demo, measure four in the key of A major and measure eight going back to the home key of C major.
 The strings get quite lush for effect throughout the bridge, as does Billy's organ.
 George's rhythm guitar carries things along and, for the first time in the song, Paul's piano helps to fill the elaborate sound landscape, especially heard in the final measure as the song settles back into the home key.